boonyong6/how-linux-works/README.md

 $ sudo hwclock --systohc --utc
 ```

-- Don’t try to fix time drift with hwclock because time-based system events can get lost or damaged.
+- Don't try to fix time drift with hwclock because time-based system events can get lost or damaged.
-- It’s best to keep the system time correct with a network daemon (`systemd-timesyncd`).
+- It's best to keep the system time correct with a network daemon (`systemd-timesyncd`).

 ### 7.5.1 Kernel Time Representation and Time Zones